Heartily welcome to our home pages.

 We are happy again to be able to wish welcome to Korpo a group of renowned musicians – some of them are visiting Korpo for the first time.

-I wish all of you in the audience enjoyable, personal experiences with the music of Jean Sibelius in the beautiful Korpo Manor, and in the Korpo church.
+I wish all of you in the audience enjoyable, personal experiences, this summer, with music of Jean Sibelius, Armas Järnefelt and Dimitri Shostakovich.

 Petri Kirkkomäki